-You are your child's biggest fan and best supporter.
+You are the expert on your child and their best supporter.
 You can help your child succeed in school by keeping in touch with your child's teacher.

 - Introduce yourself to your child's teachers.
 Ask about what your child is doing in the classroom.

 - Share information about your child and family with your child's teachers.
 This helps your child's teacher know how best to meet the needs of your child.
 General information as well as details about changes in your child's life are helpful.